ucsd-cse12-w19/ucsd-cse12-w19.github.io/index.md

     - You cannot look at or use anyone else's code in any way.
     - You cannot discuss the assignment, even in general terms, with anyone other than the course staff.
-    - You should expect that staff members will politely say “I won't help with that” if you ask a question about your algorithm or code.
+    - You should expect that staff members will politely say “The course policy says I can't help with that” if you ask a question about your algorithm or code.
     - You cannot post publicly about the assignment on Piazza or elsewhere online.
     - All of the examples in the open section above would be